xoxzo/blog.xoxzo.com/content/Engineering/15-minutes-rule-en.md

 Lang: en
 Tags: RemoteWork; 15 min rule
 Author: Akira Nonaka
-Summary: Here is one of the golden rule we follow at Xoxzo to keep up a good productivity within a remotely working team
+Summary: Here is one of the golden rules we follow at Xoxzo to keep up good productivity within a team that works remotely

 Xoxzo has no physical office and every one of us has own residence here and there in Asian and Russian region working together remotely.